From Broke to Budget Boss: How to Take Control of Your Finances in 90 Days

 Mindset Is Everything

-Don’t beat yourself up over past mistakes.
-You’re not “bad with money”—you just didn’t have the right tools.
-Becoming a budget boss is about progress, not perfection.
+Remember, it’s crucial to change your mindset.
+Don’t beat yourself up over past mistakes; you’re not “bad with money”—you simply didn’t have the right tools until now.
+Becoming a budget boss is all about progress, not perfection.

 Final Thoughts: 90 Days from Now, You Won’t Recognize Your Bank Account